oliviabrz/NBA/README.md

 ## Python
 - Data Types
-    -string, integer, float, list, set, tuple, dictionary, bool
+    -String, integer, float, list, set, tuple, dictionary, bool
 - Variables
-    - a user declared name that points to a memory location containing data of some data type
+    - A user declared name that points to a memory location containing data of some data type
 - Loops
-    - for loop (iterate over a range)
+    - For loop (iterate over a range)
-    - while loop (iterate while something is true)
+    - While loop (iterate while something is true)
 - Expressions
     - Expressions are made of operators and operands.
 An expression is like 2 + 3
 - Operators
-    - the symbols which tells the Python interpreter to do some mathematical or logical operation
+    - The symbols which tells the Python interpreter to do some mathematical or logical operation
 - Conditionals
-    -if/elif/else statements
+    -If/elif/else statements
 - Collections
-    - list (mutable, ordered, allows duplicates)
+    - List (mutable, ordered, allows duplicates)
-    - tuple (immutable, ordered, allow duplicates)
+    - Tuple (immutable, ordered, allow duplicates)
-    - sets (mutable, unordered, no duplicates)
+    - Sets (mutable, unordered, no duplicates)
-    - dictionary(mutable, key/value)
+    - Dictionary(mutable, key/value)
 - Functions
     - A block of code that runs only when it's called
     - Can accept parameters (variables)